ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Styled components should be the last step of a component, like container -> structural -> presentational (styled).
 Dont wrap structural components in a styled component

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 31: February 6, 2018

+**Today's Progress**: Searching for articles, learning on ES6 Proxy.
+Made some practice on the console

+**Thoughts:** Proxy is a really useful tool for 'validation' on objects.
+Can see if I can use it in movie-lists to learn it better

+**Link to work:** --